Eyes on the Bay Data Information Harbor:

 The information and tools on the following pages explain our data program, and should help you navigate to the data type best suited for your data needs:

-Data Types Overview:
+Data Types Overview (opens in a new tab):

 The table on our Data Types Overview page provides comparative information to help you determine what type of Eyes on the Bay data best suits your needs, what parameters are collected for each data type, and explains what data are available for download.
-Data Types table

 Our Monitoring Explained page provides information about the water quality parameters that we measure, and explanations of why monitoring each parameter is important to determining Chesapeake Bay health.

-Data Use Policy & Citation Methods:
+Data Use Policy & Citation Methods (opens in a new tab):

 Please refer to our Data Use & Citation Methods document for guidelines on data use, and methods for correct attribution when using Maryland DNR Eyes on the Bay data in poster or oral presentations, manuscripts, and other publications.